-Figure 5-2 Existing & Proposed Trails King City URA Concept Plan in conjunction with development and in coordination with other agencies.
-Special attention should be paid to pathways that will complement existing or planned parks and open space areas.
+Figure 5-2 Existing & Proposed Trails King City URA Concept Plan Special attention should be paid to pathways that will complement existing or planned parks and open space areas.

-The Concept Plan further identifies the need to develop safe pedestrian facilities to provide access between residential areas and the Deer Creek Elementary School.
+The Comprehensive Plan further identifies the need to develop safe pedestrian facilities to provide access between residential areas and the Deer Creek Elementary School.
 Whether this school will serve the entire URA or if a new school facility is located within the URA, the city will need to work closely with the Tigard-Tualatin School District and Washington County to provide permanent sidewalks or temporary pathways that provide access to these institutions.